Shooting and Stalking Clothing Buyers Guide

 Caps, hats and gloves – essentials not accessories!

 Protection from the elements is up there at the top of the list, this includes the sun, wind and rain.
 Breaking up the silhouette of the face is another primary objective of shooting headwear – caps, hats.

 Those experienced in handling a gun will let you know of the importance of warm hands!
 Whether it’s a rifle or shotgun that you’re handling a pair of specifically designed shooting gloves not only ensures comfort, good grip and positioning but also is vital for safety.

 Warm and dry feet are vitally important

-Even the right pair of shooting socks is important - for shoot days, woolen stockings are perfect, while warm technical socks are ideal to ensure warmth in the extremes of more general country activities.
+Even the right pair of shooting socks is important – for shoot days, woolen stockings are perfect.
+Warm technical socks are ideal to ensure warmth in the extremes of more general country activities.

 Some people live in their wellington boots – this means no compromise on warmth, comfort and breathability.
 The support of the ankle and foot is paramount and the soles of the boots must offer maximum grip particularly in mud and ice.

 Hard wearing, breathable and waterproof hill boots are a great alternative choice of footwear.
-The use of materials such as Armortex, Kevlar and gore-tex ensure the boot is able to cope with the rough and extreme environment that they will be exposed to.
+The use of materials such as Armortex, Kevlar and Gore-Tex ensure the boot is able to cope with the rough terrain that they will inevitably be exposed to.
 Similar to wellingtons, ankle support is a key feature and we recommend high ankle boots for additional support and higher water resistance (less easy for water and snow to access the boot via the top).
-If you are going to be using the boot over prolonged periods without change, we also recommend memory-fit inners as this ensures that the boot can be worn in comfort for long periods.
+If you are going to be using the boot over prolonged periods without change, we also recommend memory-fit inners to ensure the boot can be comfortably worn for long periods.

-Should you need any help buying the correct clothing for gamekeeping our experienced staff will be happy to help you find clothing to suit your requirements.
+Should you need any further help, our experienced staff will be happy to help you find clothing to suit your requirements.